 3. Setting the Thermostat To an Extreme Temperature

 If you feel really hot or cold after coming in from outdoors, you might be tempted to crank your thermostat to an incredibly high or low temperature so that your HVAC system will “work faster.”
 The reality is that your system won’t work faster just because you’ve set it at an extreme temperature.
 Often, what ends up happening is that people forget that they’ve set such a high or low temperature, and their HVAC equipment ends up running for much longer than necessary.

 4. Installing the Thermostat in a Hot or Cold Location

 Where you install your thermostat matters--big time.
 If you install it next to a heat-generating appliance or on a wall that gets direct sunlight, it might cause your AC to run more than necessary.
 Likewise, if you install it in a particularly drafty location, it might make your heater cycle more frequently than needed, driving up your energy costs.

 Preventative maintenance helps keep your energy bills low because it helps your heating and cooling equipment continue to function at peak performance.
 Avoidable issues (like loose components, lack of lubrication, dust build-up, etc.) can significantly affect your HVAC equipment’s performance, increasing your energy bills and reducing your comfort in the process.

-For reliable AC repairs and maintenance in Richardson, TX, and the Dallas-Fort Worth Metroplex, you can count on Rescue Air Heating and Cooling.
+For reliable AC repairs and maintenance in Richardson, TX, and the Dallas-Fort Worth Metroplex, you can count on Rescue Air and Plumbing.
 Our family business also proudly serves Plano, Garland, and surrounding North Texas communities.
 Give us a call at (972) 201-3253 or use our online form.